swap357/blog/content/post/understanding-rented-vms.md

 comments = true
 +++

-Recently, I've been trying to understand how VMs on public cloud are prepared for customers.
-As a frugal user who's squeezed the most out of free cloud tiers, moving to a paid model is a big leap.
-I'd like to know what exactly I'm paying for.

-When an VM (ec2 instance) is launched, it's a slice of one giant physical system (AKA bare-metal), just - "neatly" separated from others.
-You get an apartment but with neighbors, and a lot of them.
-Some quiet, most noisy, you just hope the walls aren't thin.

-Why would one choose such chaos ? because we're too lazy to do it all, and it's a full-time job for someone else-
-- keep a system up and running 24*7 * 365 days.
-(CSP SLA: 99.9% avalaiblity)
-- Keep up hardware needs- cpu, memory, storage for users at scale.
-- have an internet network to the system that has a dedicated IP (Costs twice as the internet plan)
+Let's talk about rented VMs on public clouds.
+As someone who's used free tiers extensively, I wanted to understand what I'm actually paying for when moving to paid instances.

+When you spin up a VM, you're getting a slice of a physical machine, isolated from other tenants.
+It's like living in an apartment complex - you have your own space, but you're sharing the building.

+Why bother with this setup?
+Because running your own hardware is a pain:
+- 24/7 uptime management
+- Scaling hardware resources
+- Networking and IP allocation
-- manual maintainence and updates
+- System maintenance and updates
-- Firewall, Anti-malware for protection
+- Security (firewalls, anti-malware)
-- electricity costs
+- Power costs

-Now, speaking of neatly separated, it's mostly KVM with hardware-assisted virtualization.
-KVM turns the Linux kernel into a hypervisor, enabling you to run multiple, isolated virtual machines (VMs) on a single physical server.
+Most cloud providers use KVM for virtualization.
+It turns the Linux kernel into a hypervisor to run multiple isolated VMs on one physical box.

-To make the most of a VM, you need to understand its allocated resources—CPU, memory, storage, and virtualization technology.
-A good starting point is to check the basic system information right after provisioning.
+To understand your VM's capabilities, you need to know its allocated resources.
+Start by checking the basic system info after provisioning-

-#### Key Command: `lscpu`
+#### Command: `lscpu`

-Run `lscpu` to get a detailed overview of the CPU and virtualization features:
+Run `lscpu` to see CPU and virtualization details:

 ```bash
 ubuntu@b2-7-us-west-or-1:~$ lscpu